drummer1992/JS-Code-Runner/docs/Troubleshooting.md

 You can decrease application deployment zip size by adding exclusion filters to your `app.files` config parameter which is located in the `{PROJECT_DIR}/coderunner.json` file.

 This parameter contains an array of inclusion/exclusion patterns forming the content of the server code deployment.
-The default value of the parameter is a pattern which means 'include all files under `{PROJECT_DIR}/app` folder:
+The default value of the parameter is a pattern which means 'include all files under `{PROJECT_DIR}/app` folder':

 ```
     "app": {